 According to Stuart Steinhauer, director of the Biometrics Research Lab at the University Of Pittsburgh School Of Medicine, the dilations are by-products of the nervous system’s processing of necessary information.
 The visual cortex found at the back of the brain assembles the actual images we see.
 But a different, older part of the nervous system—the autonomic—manages the continuous tuning of pupil size (along with other involuntary functions such as heart rate and perspiration).

 The stimulation of the “fight or flight” responses when the body is experiencing stress induces dilation of the pupils while “rest and digest” functions of the parasympathetic system causes constriction.
 The discomfort of the latter system can, therefore, cause dilation.

 Emotional and cognitive events also trigger the response of the pupils.

-Pioneering study in this regard was done by a psychologist named Eckhard Hess at the University of Chicago who also coined the term pupillometrics in 1975 for the study of pupil size as an indicator of emotions.
-He was looking at photos of animals one night and his wife noticed that his pupils were expanded.
+Eckhard Hess, a psychologist at the University of Chicago, conducted a pioneering study.
+He coined the term pupillometry in 1975 for the study of pupil size as an indicator of emotions.
+One night, Hess was looking at photos of animals, and his wife noticed that his pupils expanded.
 She asked him if the light was not enough, and he said there was good enough light.
 This instance struck him as interesting enough to embark on research about what caused pupils to dilate.

-The opposite is also true.
-Pupils are constricted when we see something which we find disgusting.
-This is also shown by a study in which the subjects were shown pictures of injured children.
-The results of the study were actually in line with what we learned from the above paragraph.
-In this study when the subjects were shown the pictures of injured children, their pupils got bigger at first (as their interest was piqued) but very soon they constricted because what they saw was disgusting.
-Unlike in the neutral case wherein the pupils become normal again due to the object not continuing to hold one’s interest, the opposite happens when the object holds negative interest.
+The opposite also applies.
+Pupils constrict when people see something disgusting.
+In a study, subjects were shown pictures of injured children.
+The results showed that subjects’ pupils became more prominent while looking at the photos at first but (as their interest was piqued), but they constricted very soon because they were disgusting.
+Unlike in the neutral case wherein the pupils become normal again due to the object not continuing to hold one’s interest, the opposite happens when the object has an adverse interest.